Medical education in France: 20th century

 This reform, along with the general population increase, led to a large surge in student numbers.
-In 1971 this resulted in a fixed number of training places in exams at the end of the first year of medical studies.
+In 1971 this resulted in a fixed number of training places in exams at the end of the first year of medical studies, a Numerus clausus system.

 Until the 1990s, any doctor could become a specialist, either by taking the selective hospital residential pathway, or by taking the open access university pathway resulting in a lower-status certificate of specialized studies (THESE).
 The result was a two-speed medical system, divided between THESE graduates and “former interns” and “former senior hospital registrars”.
 A reform dropped the THESE medical certificates, returning to obligatory internships for the “ordinal qualification” specialists, through diplomas of specialized studies (OF) to supplement the diploma of Doctor of Medicine.
 Interns were required to spend part of their training in a non-academic “peripheral hospital” belonging to a regional hospital centre (CHR).

 Recent changes

 Until 2004, future general practitioners did not take entrance exams for internships.
 Their second cycle was followed by a two and a half year “résidanat” (three years for residents starting in or after 2001).
 In 2004, a new reform was applied, stating that all medical students must pass the national classifying examination.
 The résidanat was replaced with an internship in general medicine, helping to raise the status of general practice as a profession.

 Since the 2010 academic year, the medical first year course was organized as common first year of healthcare studies with pharmacy, dentistry and midwifery.
 This year was commonly viewed as "very difficult".

 This system changed in 2019 via a major reform into a hybrid model.
-On the one hand, students can still access a second year in healthcare studies via a modified version of the traditional first year model (parcours accès santé - PASS).
+On the one hand, students can still access a second year in healthcare studies via a modified version of the traditional first year model (parcours accès santé – PASS).
 In doing so, they have to choose a minor in another subject in which they can continue, should they fail the selection process into the second year.
-On the other hand, universities now offer undergraduate degrees (licence accès santé - LAS) in many subjects that include a minor in healthcare, allowing them to take the selective exams that grant access to the second year of healthcare studies.
+On the other hand, universities now offer undergraduate degrees (licence accès santé – LAS) in many subjects that include a minor in healthcare, allowing them to take the selective exams that grant access to the second year of healthcare studies.

 Organization

-Medical studies proceed in three cycles within a university having a unit of "formation" and medical research (sometimes a combination of medicine and pharmacology), associated with one of the 29 university hospitals.
-Their total duration varies from nine years (general medicine) to 12 years (another speciality plus a sub-speciality).
+Medical studies proceed in three cycles within a university having a unit of medical research and training (sometimes a combination of medicine and pharmacology), associated with one of the 29 university hospitals.
+Their total duration varies from nine years (general medicine) to eleven years (another speciality plus a sub-speciality).

 First cycle of medical studies

-The first cycle of medical studies (in summary PCEM) takes two years, with a "concours" (competitive final exam) at the end of the first year selecting students admitted to continue medical or dental studies.
+The first cycle of medical studies (also known as the PCEM) takes two years, with a "concours" (competitive final exam) at the end of the first year selecting students admitted to continue medical or dental studies.

 National law specifies that the instruction of the first cycle and the first year of the second cycle must include the following disciplines or disciplinary units: